PlatDrake2875/PAO_Java_2023/README.md

 - [ ] Using Sealed/Non-Sealed Classes.
 Maximum score: 0.125p
 - [ ] Using Generics.
 Maximum score: 0.125p
 - [ ] Using Iterator/Spliterator.
 Maximum score: 0.125p
-- [ ] Using HttpClient and Jackson Library, using mappers (as shown with ObjectMapper and the gateway folder).
+- [ ] Using HttpClient and Jackson Library, using mappers.
 Maximum score: 0.25p
 - [ ] Questions from the entire syllabus, including Part 1.
 Maximum score: 1p